Updated

 13 General government

 The sector covers all state, municipal and county municipal administrative bodies.
 The Government Pension Fund - Global (previously known as Petroleum Fund) and The Government Pension Fund - Norway (previously known as the National Insurance Scheme Fund) are also included.
-Public corporations and unincorporated public enterprises (financial or non-financial) are not included.
+Non-financial and financial corporations controlled by government are not included.

 In addition to carrying out political responsibilities, the general government sector provides and enforces regulations, produces public services (mainly non-market) and redistributes income and wealth.
-The general government sector has tax revenues and borrowed capital at its disposal.
+The general government sector has tax revenues, property income and borrowed capital at its disposal.
 The main sector is divided into the following sub-sectors:

 14 Households